CyphrRiot/glyphriot/README.md

 - If the key is leaked, the glyph must be treated like the seed phrase.
 - If you choose no key, the glyph is equivalent to the original words (intentional—for “no‑key” workflows).

+## Why it’s (practically) uncrackable — with a key

+- Keyed permutation, not “just a cipher”: GlyphRiot uses your key to derive a deterministic, cryptographically strong permutation of the 2048 BIP‑39 words (via a SHA‑256 counter‑mode DRBG with unbiased Fisher–Yates).
+The glyph encodes the position within that permutation.
+Without the key, the mapping appears as a uniform shuffle of 2048 slots.
+- 2^256 key space: The permutation is derived from SHA‑256(key).
+An attacker who only sees glyphs and doesn’t know your key faces a 2^256 search space—brute forcing is infeasible in practice.
+- No structural leakage: Each glyph token is just a base‑7 index (encoded with △ □ ○ ✕ ● ◇ ▽).
+Without the permutation P (your key), the index does not reveal the original word or its prefix; the permutation uniformly distributes words across indices.
+- Offline and deterministic: Nothing is sent anywhere.
+There’s no server‑side oracle.
+Given the same key and list, you get the same mapping on any machine—so you can safely store the glyph and rely on the key alone for recovery.

+Threat model

+- If the glyph is exposed and the key remains secret: the original phrase is protected.
+- If the key is exposed: treat the glyph like the seed phrase.
+- If you choose no key: the glyph is equivalent to the original words (intentional for “no‑key” workflows).

+Security tips

+- Always use a key (salt): Use --prompt to enter it twice and confirm.
+- Choose a strong passphrase: GlyphRiot hashes your key with SHA‑256 (fast and deterministic).
+Prefer a long passphrase (e.g., 4–6 random words) for high entropy.
+- Keep the key in your head, store the glyph anywhere: The glyph can live in your cloud drive, notes app, or email—because it’s the key that unlocks the correct order.

 ## How it works

 - What this tool does (in one sentence):